jpwalker625/jpwalker625.github.io/_books/everyday_zen.md

 Soft coal - lignite - is the reality of how we utilize our attention.
 Distracted, messy and impure, often wasteful.
 It simply means the burning in our life is not clean.

-From the bible: *He is like a refiner's fire* - p31
+From the bible:

+	He is like a refiner's fire -p31

 Attention is rthe cutting, burning, and our practice is to use that word as much as we can. p32